nadinezab/kc-house-prices-prediction/README.md

 This multivariate linear regression project was completed as part of Flatiron School's Data Science Bootcamp (Module 2 Final Project).

 ## Problem statement

-In April 2020, estate agent ABC commisions a research project regarding the sales of houses in King County to help shape a targeted campaign.
-The company approaches consultancy XYZ to provide data-driven insights into the factors which influence the house price and built a linear regression model which can accurately predict the sale price of a house in the area.
+In April 2020, estate agent ABC commisions a research project investigating house sales in King County to help shape a future targeted campaign.

+The project seeks to provide data-driven insights into the factors which influence the house price and presents a linear regression model which can accurately predict the sale price of a house in the area.

 ## Components